Strength Is A Skill: How To Grip The Kettlebell – Part II - Strong As Hec

 The crush grip is the next grip you MUST master.
 This grip is crucial if you want to have a strong military press, front squat and getup.

-With the crush grip you're able to get a full grip on the bell.
-The more surface of the hand that can make contact with the handle (specific to grinds only) the stronger the lift will be.
+With the crush grip you're able to get a full purchase on the bell.
+The more surface of the hand makes contact with the handle (specific to grinds only) the stronger the lift will be.

 The strength of your body, abs and shoulders are directly connected to the strength of your grip.